tolmachev-mikhail/fastapi_sandbox/Use-Case-Specification.md

 # New patient registration

 * Description: Receptionist registers a new patient
-* Actors: Client, Passport, Receptionist, Patient, registry API
+* Actors: Client, Receptionist, registry API
 * Preconditions:
   * Client has valid passport
 * Flow: